MEET THE TEAM

 She is the Founder of Kedai Itah Café, a permaculture-inspired social enterprise in Central Kalimantan that supports local families through a food-to-table model and closed-loop eco-enterprise.
 Frederika has worked with Australian Volunteers International and Yayasan Permakultur Kalimantan (YPK), leading communications, program development, and global partnerships that strengthen sustainable livelihoods and advance the SDGs.

 Her earlier career includes senior roles at the Southern Ethnic Advisory & Advocacy Council in Australia, where she led multicultural youth programs and secured federal funding.
-Fluent in English and Bahasa Indonesia, she is also an artist skilled in painting, crafts, eco-products, and angklung performance.
+Fluent in English and Bahasa Indonesia, she is also an artist skilled in painting, crafts, eco-products, and traditional gamelan music performance.

 Through Huma Inay Space x WEWC, Frederika hopes to share her experience in social enterprise development and contribute to women’s health initiatives.